-Everyone on board is required to disembark and be screened inside the main terminal at these airports.
+At the moment, everyone on board is required to disembark and be screened inside the main terminal at these airports.
 Arrival at a private terminal is not permitted.
 This requirement is made under sections 24 and 29 of the Customs and Excise Act 2018.
+This requirement will be reviewed as border settings change.